 Panopto is a lecture capture and presentation recording tool that is integrated in Canvas.
-It can be used to capture classroom lectures, or you can use it to record a lecture for students to view independently.
+It can capture classroom lectures, or record lectures for students to view independently.
 Panopto can be used to share slides, documents, and other multimedia.
-Instructors and students access Panopto through the course navigation button or links that are within a Canvas site for their course.
+An instructor or student accesses Panopto through the course navigation button or links that are within a Canvas site for their course.

 How can I use Panopto in teaching?

 - Record a welcome message for the course.

 - Record class lectures (for face-to-face classes) for students to review later.

 - Record lectures for online classes or as part of a face-to-face or hybrid course.